Coding-Gymnasium/Cards_shuffler/NOTES.md

 #### Issue 8

 - [x] Add weather service
-- [ ] Create method to dynamically obtain current weather
+- [x] Create method to dynamically obtain current weather

 #### Issue 9

 ##### Add images api

-- [ ] Create image service
+- [x] Create image service
-- [ ] Add images collection to card
+- [x] Add images collection to card

 #### Issue 10

 ##### Create card show page
+- [x] there is show page for and individual card
+- [x] The page has the Country's name as title

-- [ ] it has a map centered on the capital city
+- [x] it has a map centered on the capital city
-- [ ] it has all the stats  included in the small card
+- [x] it has all the stats  included in the small card
-- [ ] it has images of the country
+- [x] it has images of the country
-- [ ] it has the capital city current weather
+- [x] it has the capital city current weather
+- [x] it has a flag

 #### Issue 11